Looking for help with your list?

 How it Works

-If you want the integration to pull over additional data, you'll need to format your list fields and merge tags a specific way.
+If you want the integration to pull over additional data, you'll need to format your audience fields and merge tags a specific way.

 Your Mailchimp fields must be text fields, instead of address or zip code fields.
 The zip code field type will work for customers in the United States, but the text field is flexible for international customers.

-Each piece of PayPal customer information corresponds to a merge tag in your list.
+Each piece of PayPal customer information corresponds to a merge tag in your audience.
 Here's the data that PayPal collects and the corresponding Mailchimp merge tags you need to use.

 |PayPal Customer Data||Corresponding Mailchimp merge tag|

 To add a new audience field that accepts PayPal data, follow these steps.

 - If you have more than one audience, click the Current audience drop-down and choose the one you want to work with.